-As you will observe from the chart to the left, both support and resistance lines are falling.
-In addition, they are converging toward each other.
-You will also notice that as the stock moves further into the wedge, the range of movement between support and resistance is constantly reduced.
+In above chart we see both support and resistance lines converging toward each other.
+You will also notice that as the price action moves further into the wedge, the range of price movement between support and resistance is constantly reduced.
 As the constriction takes hold, it no longer becomes profitable for directional traders to enter directional positions within this pattern.

 It needs to be understood that measuring the potential price target is just that - the "potential" and is not absolute.